Teyras/MT/text/chapters/340_scheduling_evaluation.md

 The current load balancing algorithm (a simple round robin over all workers) in ReCodEx belongs to the first category, along with assigning incoming jobs to the least loaded worker and the "Power of two choices" randomized algorithm.
-We propose two ways of estimating the load of the workers -- simply counting the jobs and summing the processing time estimates (calculated from processing times of previous similar jobs).
-This gives a total of five algorithms to evaluate.
+We will employ three ways of estimating the load of the workers -- simply counting the jobs and summing the processing time estimates, once using an estimator called `oracle`, which has access to the simulation data and returns the exact right processing time, and once using the `imprecise` estimator, which was described in Section \ref{estimation-in-simulation}.
+This gives a total of seven algorithms to evaluate.

 The non-immediate dispatch category contains two broad approaches.
 One is based on a single priority queue of jobs with various policies.
 We will evaluate the